kianaross/CSC212Finalproject/README.md

 where the # is the order of the fractal you would like to generate.
 This will create a .txt file called hilbert.txt.
 To create the image, we will have to use the l-systemplotter.py.
-Enter “python3 l-systemplotter.py hilbert.txt hilbert.pdf” and the drawing will be stored in the hilbert.pdf file.
+Enter “python3 l-systemplotter.py hilbert.txt hilbert.pdf 90” (90 is the angle degree)
+and the drawing will be stored in the hilbert.pdf file.